imalikov/pine_script_docs/source/faq/Techniques.rst

 -------------------------------------

 We first need a variable whose value is preserved bar to bar, so we will use the `var <https://www.tradingview.com/pine-script-reference/v5/#op_var>`__ keyword to initialize our ``vol`` variable on the first bar only.
-We then need to define the resetting condition, in this case a MACD cross.
+We then need to define the resetting condition, in this case, a MACD cross.
 We then add the `volume <https://www.tradingview.com/pine-script-reference/v5/#var_volume>`__ to our ``vol`` variable on each bar, except when a cross occurs, in which case we reset our sum to zero.
 We also plot a dot on crosses for debugging purposes: